 Step 2: Build

-Equipped with this new knowledge and supported through either the hackathons or the modules, your students then dream up an AI concept that makes a difference in the world either for the earth, accessibility, humanitarian action or cultural heritage.
+Equipped with their new AI new knowledge and supported through either the hackathons or the lessons, your students then dream up an AI concept that makes a difference in the world either for the earth, accessibility, humanitarian action or cultural heritage.
 They do not need to code or build an AI, they just need to innovate a concept.

 Step 3: Submit

 Your students need to submit their AI concept before the 29th of May.
 They submit on this site on the submissions page, and on top of answering the basic questions in the form, they are also encouraged to include something creative to explain their idea (like a video or sketch or slideshow).

 Step 4: Finals